-In Beauty Sick, Engeln, whose TEDx talk on beauty sickness has received more than 200,000 views, reveals the shocking consequences of girls’ obsession with appearance on their emotional and physical health and their wallets and ambitions, including depression, eating disorders, disruptions in cognitive processing, and lost money and time.
-Combining scientific studies with the voices of real young women, she makes clear that to truly fulfill their potential, women must break free from these destructive desires, attitudes, and words—from fat-shaming to denigrating commentary.
-She provides inspiration and workable solutions to help women overcome negative attitudes and embrace their whole selves, to transform their lives, claim the futures they deserve, and, ultimately, change their world.
+In Beauty Sick, Engeln, whose TEDx talk on beauty sickness has received more than 300,000 views, reveals the shocking emotional, physical, and financial consequences of the cultural obsession with girls’ and women’sappearance, including depression, eating disorders, disruptions in cognitive processing, and lost money and time.
+Combining scientific studies with the voices of real girls and women, Engeln shares how women can break free from destructive attitudes and words—from body-shaming others to denigrating commentary about one’s own appearance.
+She also addresses how media campaigns that champion the “everyone is beautiful in their own way” mentality can be surprisingly damaging.
+She provides inspiration and workable solutions to help girls and women overcome negative attitudes, transform their lives, claim the futures they deserve, and, ultimately, change their world.

-In addition to publishing numerous empirical journal articles and presenting at academic conferences on body image, fat talk, and the objectification of women, Engeln presents talks on these topics to groups around the country.
+In addition to publishing numerous empirical journal articles and presenting at academic conferences, student groups, and gender studies programs on body image, fat talk, and the objectification of women, Engeln presents talks on these topics to groups around the country.
 For several years, she worked as a consultant for Kellogg’s Special K and their campaigns to create advertising that helps women feel more positive about their bodies.
 Engeln is regularly interviewed by media outlets, including The New York Times, Chicago Tribune, Today.com, The Huffington Post, Think Progress, numerous local/regional newspapers, and college student publications.

 Praise for Dr. Renee Engeln: